Skip to main content

 Anchor to Idempotency directivesIdempotency directives

-Mutations that accept an idempotency directive specify that they do in their descriptions.
+Mutations that accept an @idempotent directive specify that they do in their descriptions.
+Learn more about implementing idempotency for mutations accepting an @idempotent directive.

 Below is an example of a mutation using the directive syntax: